OpenLiberty/cloud-hosted-guides/instructions/guide-microprofile-rest-client/README.md

 Whenever a request is made to retrieve the system properties of a particular host, the **inventory** service will create a client to invoke the **system** service on that host.
 The **system** service simulates a remote service in the application.

 You will instantiate the client and use it in the **inventory** service.
-You can choose from two different approaches, [CDI](https://openliberty.io/docs/ref/general/#contexts_dependency_injection.html[Context and Dependency Injection) with the help of MicroProfile Config or the [RestClientBuilder](https://openliberty.io/blog/2018/01/31/mpRestClient.html) method.
+You can choose from two different approaches, [CDI][[Context and Dependency Injection](https://openliberty.io/docs/ref/general/#contexts_dependency_injection.html) with the help of MicroProfile Config or the [RestClientBuilder](https://openliberty.io/blog/2018/01/31/mpRestClient.html) method.
 In this guide, you will explore both methods to handle scenarios for providing a valid base URL.

  - When the base URL of the remote service is static and known, define the default base URL in the configuration file.
 Inject the client with CDI method.